A note on one sided extrapolation of compactness and applications: Applications

 Theorem \ref{thm:compLrHor} follows from \cite{HL} in the standard setting, and from Theorem \ref{thm:CorUnWeighted} in the one sided setting, combined with the following result that we settle in this paper. \begin{thm} Let $1<r'<p<\infty$.
-Assume that $K$ satisfies the $L^{r}$-Hörmander condition and that $T$ stands for the operator associatetd to $K$.
+Let $T$ be an $L^{r}$-Hörmander operator.
 If $b\in CMO$, then $[b,T]$ is compact on $L^{p}$. \end{thm}